YacineDo/mc.nvim/README.md

 # mc.nvim

 ## What Is MC?
 MC stands for Multiple Cursors.
+MC is a plugin that adds a bunch of virtual cursors into `Neovim`, writing in `Lua`

 Basic usage: